IHE/HIE-Whitepaper/README.md

 approaches are:

-  - Patient Specific Health Data Locator – the Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) profile enables a special type of locator which can be used to find entities holding data about specific patients.
+  - Patient Specific Health Data Locator – the Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) Profile enables a special type of locator which can be used to find entities holding data about specific patients.
 See [ Section 5 Patient identity management](#5-patient-identity-management) for more information about [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html).